BodenmillerGroup/ImcSegmentationPipeline/docs/ilastik.md

 1) File list: choose all files in the `tiff` subfolder

+2) Click on default output settings and specify the Default input

-2) Default Output Folder: Choose the `ilastik` subfolder
+Default Output Folder: Choose the `ilastik` subfolder

 No further parts need to be adapted.
 In our 16 core computer this step takes ca 5 min for the example dataset.

+**TODO: more detailed explanation what to do and what the steps are**

+1. hot pixel removal
+2. Summarize stack: What, why and does it matter for the pixel-classification?

 ## Train a pixel classifier